apache/tvm-rfcs/rfcs/0077-async-pipeline.md

 ### More examples

 **Three stages of compute, where the first two stages are async**.
 The second stage is both an async producer and consumer.
-This example demonstrates the use of the “stage” parameter.
+This example demonstrates the use of the “queue” parameter.
 Note that there is no distinction of asynchronous copy or compute.

 ```python
 B = alloc([1])